 We usually use the OS maps for planning but on the ride we use the relevant pages torn out of a spiral-bound motoring atlas based on Ordnance Survey mapping.
 The scale (1:190,000 or 3 miles to 1 inch) is just right for finding routes, railway stations and tourist attractions.
 The other advantage is cost and convenience – these atlases are cheap, produced annually so new roads and developments are shown, and a couple of pages are easy to fold up and put in a pocket for quick reference.

-For the technologically up-to-the-minute of you, there are always GPS and handlebar mountable units.
-(You can browse, compare or buy satnav/GPS from Cheshire Cycleway’s online cycle shop.)
+For the technologically up-to-the-minute of you, there are always GPS and handlebar mountable units (eg from Cotswold Outdoor).

 Local council cycle route information – transport or leisure?